greyphilosophy/evennia_discord_gateway/README.md

 ## How account mapping works

-* The gateway uses Discord’s stable `author.id` as the identity key.
+* Each Discord user maps to **exactly one Evennia account**.
-* The Evennia account name becomes:
+* The account name is derived from the user’s Discord display name plus a short suffix.

+Example:

 ```
-{ACCOUNT_PREFIX}{discord_user_id}
+greyphilosophy-9900
 ```

-Defaults:

-* `ACCOUNT_PREFIX = "discord_"`
+Details:
+* The base name comes from your Discord display name (sanitized).
+* A short numeric suffix ensures stability and avoids collisions.
+* Names are capped to safe Evennia lengths.

 Passwords:

-* A stable per-user password is derived from `GATEWAY_SECRET` + Discord user id.
+* A **stable per-user password** is derived from `GATEWAY_SECRET` + Discord user id.
-* Users never need to know the password (they connect through Discord).
+* Passwords are never shown to the user.

-This ensures:

-* Each Discord account maps to exactly one Evennia account
-* The gateway can reconnect users without storing plaintext passwords
+* Users authenticate exclusively via Discord.

 ---